faraixyz/virtual-jo/README.md

 # Virtual Jo: The Handy MCSP Helper

-This is the repository for my senior project.
+This is the repository for my senior project. **Note that I no longer maintain this.**

 ## Installation